 Then, Zrínyi decided to withdraw.
 He was right that they could not have kept Pécs behind the Turkish forts of Szigetvár and Kanizsa, anyway.
 After plundering and burning the city of Pécs, the Christian army set out toward the west in the early morning of 7 February.
 Hungarian and Croatian riders covered their moves but the Turks didn’t try to interfere.
 The army took the road against the Ottoman-owned Segesd.
 They besieged the small fort on 12-13 February which soon surrendered.
 The exhausted Christian soldiers arrived in a friendly territory only on 15 February.

-It was the end of the three-week-long campaign while they covered nearly 500 kilometers.
+It was the end of the three-week-long campaign, altogether they covered nearly 500 kilometers.
 They had pillaged the area and destroyed several forts in weather that was not suitable for war.
 They manned the forts of Babócsa and Berzence but the most important success was the destruction of the bridge of Eszék and thus cutting the Ottoman supply lines.
 Here is more about Babócsa castle:

 Zrínyi tried to take Kanizsa, I am going to talk about the Siege of Kanizsa next time.
 The unsuccessful siege just caused more tensions between Zrínyi and the Habsburg Court.
 Due to the efforts of Zrínyi’s enemy, Montecuccoli, the Grand Vizier could destroy New Zrínyi Castle as well.
 Finally, the Turks were defeated only in the major battle of Saint Gotthard (Szentgotthárd) in 1664, without Zrínyi.
 After the battle, Emperor Leopold signed the rather unfavorable Peace of Vasvár, which did not take into account the major victory at Saint Gotthard.
 That was a shame.
 All in all, the Winter Campaign is a splendid example of a military deed and it is a pity that Zrínyi’s efforts were eliminated by the German generals.